muratk5n/thirdwave/en/README.md

 ---

 Prev talk on Australia becoming a Republic is now AWOL.

-Strategically since they need a relationship with a naval power cementing their connection to the outer alliance by still being in CWealth would be helpful there..
-If the mainstream could not say a word edgewise on Assange, I guess not surprising shift to a Republic being DOA.
+Did it ever makes sense strategically?
+They need a relationship with a naval power cementing their connection to the outer alliance by still being in CWealth would be helpful there..
+If the mainstream could not say a word edgewise on Assange, why would bother with change into a Republic?

 ---